 Matteo Giarrusso emigrated to the U.S. from Italy in 1966, and went on to star for a number of teams in Southeastern New England.
 In 1977, he was named to the New England College Conference Soccer Team in during his sophomore season at Rhode Island College.
-From there, he went on to play for legendary R.I.-based Giovanni XXII, where he earned team MVP honors in 1980.
-During the rest of the decade, he featured for East Providence Sports, Fox Point Portuguese Sports, Providence Italians, and Warwick United.
+From there, he went on to play for legendary R.I.-based Giovanni XXIII, where he earned team MVP honors in 1980.
+During the rest of the decade, he played for East Providence Sports, Fox Point Portuguese Sports, Providence Italians, and Warwick United.
 In addition to his playing career, he coached his alma mater’s women’s team from 1980-83, and served as board member of Warwick Soccer Association from 1993-2010.
-In 2006, he received his USSF Coaching D-License.

 Mark Gilchrist played under legendary coach Sir Alex Ferguson while at St. Mirren (Scottish Premier League) during the late-1970s and early-1980s.
 Gilchrist moved on to Clyde FC, where he played under coach Craig Brown from 1980-82.
 He returned to the U.S. in 1983 to play for the New England Sharks, and from there, enjoyed a successful seven year career in the LASA league, one of the premier semi-pro leagues in the country during the 80s.
 After his playing career concluded, he took over as varsity boy soccer coach at Scituate High School from 1992-2003.
 He currently coaches the Smithfield High School boys soccer team, as well as the Rhode Island Strikers U-12s.